lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A specific function designated as "TKL" MUST be used in the Rule.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options
+CoAP defines options that are placed after the based header in Option Numbers order, see {{rfc7252}}.
+Each Option instance in a message uses the format Delta-Type, Length, Value.
+When applying SCHC compression to the Option, the D-T L V format serves to make the Rule description of the Option.
+The SCHC compression builds the description of the Option by using in the Field ID the Option Number; in TV, the Option Value; and the Option Length uses section 7.4 of RFC8724.
+When the Option Length has a fixed size, SCHC compression does not send it.
+Otherwise, when the Option length has a variable size, SCHC Compression carries the length of the Residue plus the Residue value.

+The following sections present how SCHC compresses some CoAP Options.

 ## CoAP Content and Accept options.